der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 # AdGroupBuilder
-Provides methods which can be used to define and build an ad group.
+Provides methods which are used to define and build an ad group.

 Example usage:
 ```javascript